tlieva/JCG-linear-optimization-project/README.md

 ## Summary of Methodology
 The linear optimization model was developed in SAS via the PROC OPTMODEL statement to invoke the OPTMODEL procedure.
 The objective funciton (z) was minimized subject to the constraints defined in given linear programming code in SAS.

-The model took into consideration of the following constraints:
-- Fuel prices at each airport, where fuel is cheaper if purchased at the start of the flight at Moline
-- Ramp fees charged if specified minimums are not met at landing destinations
-- Aircraft weight limits for takeoffs and landing (including passenger weight and basic opeating weight of the aircraft)
-- Fuel tank capacity
-- 2400 landing rule which requires the aircraft to land with at least 2400 pounds of fuel

 Based on the objective of this case, the following two decision variables were declared:
 1. Let **x1(i)** = gallon of fuel purchased at each airport, where i = destination 0, 1,2,3,4
 2. Let **x2(i)** = ramp fees paid at each airport, where i = destination 0, 1, 2, 3, 4